bitcoin-resources/bitcoin-resources.github.io/CONTRIBUTING.md

 2. Implement the change (use a separate branch)
 3. [Create a pull-request](https://github.com/bitcoin-resources/bitcoin-resources.github.io/pulls)
 4. Other contributors will review and approve the pull-request

+Refer to the [README.md](https://github.com/bitcoin-resources/bitcoin-resources.github.io/blob/master/README.md) if you have troubles with getting up and running.